standup75/notifications/README.md

 Usage
 -----

+Include the notification module when you initialize your angular module

+		angular.module("myModule", ["notifications", ...])

+Then you can use the directive:

 		<notifications timeout="100" position="bottom"></notifications>

 Where `timeout` is the time during which the notification should stay on the screen in ms/char